-- 32 When the consideration is variable, EFRAG considers that a requirement to determine the transaction price on the basis of an estimate of the amount of consideration to which the entity would be entitled could often result in revenue reversals as the estimates change.
-Consistent with the arguments provided in paragraphs 9 10, EFRAG therefore assesses that the requirements to limit such reversals by constraining estimates of variable consideration results in relevant information. - 33 IFRS 15 requires a high level of certainty when the consideration is variable.
-EFRAG assesses this to be appropriate, not least because variable consideration in IFRS 15 is a broad term and encompasses situations where an entity may be entitled to a fixed consideration, but only upon the occurrence or non-occurrence of a future event. - While EFRAG thus generally considers that there is balance between the certainty required for recognising revenue and the decrease in the usefulness of the information caused by revenue reversals, there is an exception when the consideration has the form of royalties from a sales-based or usage-based licence of intellectual property.
+- 31 When the consideration is variable, EFRAG considers that a requirement to determine the transaction price on the basis of an estimate of the amount of consideration to which the entity would be entitled could often result in revenue reversals as the estimates change.
+Consistent with the arguments provided in paragraphs 8 9, EFRAG therefore assesses that the requirements to limit such reversals by constraining estimates of variable consideration results in relevant information. - 32 IFRS 15 requires a high level of certainty4 when the consideration is variable.
+EFRAG assesses this to be appropriate, not least because variable consideration in IFRS 15 is a broad term and encompasses situations where an entity may be entitled to a fixed consideration, but only upon the occurrence or non-occurrence of a future event. - 33 While EFRAG thus generally considers that there is balance between the certainty required for recognising revenue and the decrease in the usefulness of the information caused by revenue reversals, there is an exception when the consideration has the form of royalties from a sales-based or usage-based licence of intellectual property.
 In those cases, revenue cannot be recognised even when the entity believes that there is a high certainty about an amount to which it will be entitled.
 Revenue can be recognised only when the uncertainty has been resolved following the customer's subsequent sale or usage.
 EFRAG assesses that there are no underlying differences between those royalty-based contracts and some other types of contracts that would necessitate a different level of certainty before recognising revenue.
-Accounting differently for these contracts could impair comparability (see paragraphs 121 122 below), but might also indicate that the requirements may not result in relevant information. - 35 Following its assessment, EFRAG is, however, not concerned that the special requirement for the aforementioned royalty-based contracts would result in revenue being recognised too late and thus not result in relevant information that reflects the entity's performance in the appropriate reporting period.
-EFRAG assesses that information is relevant when revenue for a sales-based or usage-based royalty is recognised when the subsequent sale or usage occurs (and the performance obligation has been satisfied (or partially satisfied)).
-If the general requirements on constraining estimates of variable consideration had been applied for revenue recognised in these cases, the pattern by which revenue would be recognised could primarily reflect the changes in the entity's estimates of the amount of revenue that it is highly probable would not reverse.
-Such a revenue figure could be less useful for evaluating past, present or future events or for confirming or correcting past evaluations than the requirements of IFRS 15 as they would not be related to an entity's actual performance in a given period (only to changes in the entity's estimates).
+Accounting differently for these contracts could impair comparability (see paragraphs 120 - 121 below), but might also indicate that the requirements may not result in relevant information.

-&lt;sup>4 IFRS 15 uses the phrase: 'highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur'.
+4 IFRS 15 uses the phrase: 'highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur'.